 "Batman, what's going on?" asked Robin, frustrated.
 "I've fought in Gotham without you, before."

-There was a sharp intake of breath from Robin.
+A sharp intake of breath.
 "Absolutely not.
 Batman, I'm not taking the team there, of all places."

 "You are not the only one," said Kaldur.
 "Batman.
 It is my understanding that you have previously forbade us from entering Gotham.
 Why do these circumstances differ?"